SurajSSingh/Site/content/blog/better_sieve/part-1.md

     except StopIteration:
         return None, gen
 ```
-2. A function that takes a generator and a list of how many indices to keeps, and then yields that many values, skipping the next value when the pattern changes.
-This match with the `keeper()` function used above.
+2. A function that takes a generator and a list of how many indices to keep, and then yields that many values, skipping the next value when the pattern changes.
+This implements the `keeper()` function used above.
 ```python, linenos
 def generator_keep_then_skip_once(gen, keep_pattern = None):
     # Keep index when pattern is a list